Scrap metal dealer licensing

-We also require a basic disclosure of criminal convictions (via Disclosure Scotland) for all applicants, site managers and shadow directors.
+We also require a basic disclosure of criminal convictions (via the Disclosure and Barring Service) for all applicants, site managers and shadow directors.
 To apply for this please view the quick link above.

 How much does a licence cost?

 Our fees are updated each year, usually in April.
 The fees for scrap metal dealer applications are shown in our schedule of fees and charges, which is available on the following link: